-The Company was acquired by Premier by way of RTO Transaction.
+On November 27, 2023, the Company was acquired by Premier by way of RTO Transaction by issuing 15,763,397 common shares.
 The existing shareholders of Premier were expected to own a controlling interest in the combined company, on a basic share outstanding basis.
-The transaction was accounted for as an asset acquisition as the assets acquired are a group of similar assets in nature and associated risks that do not constitute a business.
+The transaction was accounted for as an asset acquisitions as the assets acquired are a group of similar assets in nature and associated risks that do not constitute a business.